Sean Locke, PhD

 Kaela graduated with her BSc Honours degree in Psychology from Brandon University, where she played five years of basketball.
 She decided to leave the prairies to pursue her Master’s with Dr. Mary Jung, and will be doing research in the Small Steps for Big Changes project.
 In her free time, Kaela enjoys being active outdoors, exploring new places and adventures in BC, and spending time with family and friends.

-Alissa Smith – Undergraduate Research Assistant
+Alissa Smith – Research Coordinator

 Alysson is a first year Medical Student in the Southern Medical Program.
 She did undergraduate courses in Biology most recently at Lakehead University while competing on the National Cross Country Ski Team.
 She is passionate about using lifestyle changes to improve health and is excited to be involved in the Small Steps for Big Changes Program.